 Gateway to Asia opened to the public in June of 2021.
-After successfully completing Panda Passage in this building several years ago, COST was contacted to assist the zoo in renovating this exhibit to meet the needs of new inhabitants, two white-handed gibbons and a Malayan tapir.
+After successfully completing Panda Passage in this building several years ago, COST was contacted to assist the Calgary Zoo in renovating the exhibit to meet the needs of new inhabitants, two white-handed gibbons, and a Malayan tapir.

-Project designer, Jones and Jones, developed a plan to modify the exhibit space and integrate a slightly larger pool along with five large, simulated trees for climbing.
+Project designers, Jones and Jones, developed a plan to modify the exhibit space and integrate a slightly larger pool along with five large simulated trees for climbing.
 The trees included anchor points for vines so the gibbons could climb within and between the trees.
 To deliver enrichment opportunities for the animals, COST worked closely with the design team to develop “treat” areas for the gibbons.

 The remainder of the habitat would stay mostly unchanged but still benefit from the aesthetic waterfalls, rock formations, and ponds developed for Panda Passage.

 COST was hired by the Calgary Zoo to create shop drawings, build scale models, fabricate samples, and construct five simulated green ash trees.
-The PCL Calgary team was responsible for all the local site work including setting and erecting the trees.
-Ryan Kuntz, PCL Manager of Special Projects states, “We always enjoy working with COST of Canada Contractors ULC.
-They are a top caliber theming company, and their level of detail is unrivalled.
+The PCL Calgary team was responsible for all the local site work, including setting up and erecting the trees.
+Ryan Kuntz, PCL Manager of Special Projects, states, “We always enjoy working with COST of Canada Contractors ULC.
+They are a top-caliber theming company, and their level of detail is unrivaled.
 We always look forward to reimagining spaces at the Calgary Zoo with COST.”
 Seattle-based Jones and Jones Architects designed the exhibit.